Chart Color Schemes

 Geilston Bay - Risdon is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Geilston Bay - Risdon, as per the latest Census, 97.1% of dwellings were houses with the remaining 2.8% being semi-detached, apartments, or other types.
-This contrasts with Hobart metro's figures of 93.4% houses and 6.6% other dwellings.
-Home ownership in Geilston Bay - Risdon stood at 38.2%, similar to Hobart metro, with mortgaged dwellings at 44.3% and rented ones at 17.5%.
-The median monthly mortgage repayment was $1,625, higher than Hobart metro's $1,538.
-The median weekly rent was $380 compared to Hobart metro's $350.
-Nationally, Geilston Bay - Risdon's mortgage repayments were lower at $1,625 versus Australia's average of $1,863, while rents were higher at $380 against the national figure of $375.
+Geilston Bay - Risdon's dwelling structures, as per the latest Census, consisted of 97.1% houses and 2.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Hobart metro's 93.4% houses and 6.6% other dwellings.
+Home ownership in Geilston Bay - Risdon was at 38.2%, similar to Hobart metro's figure, with the rest of dwellings either mortgaged (44.3%) or rented (17.5%).
+The median monthly mortgage repayment in the area was $1,625, higher than Hobart metro's average of $1,538.
+Weekly rent median was recorded at $380, compared to Hobart metro's $350.
+Nationally, Geilston Bay - Risdon's mortgage repayments were lower than Australia's average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing